Components#

 A Component is the primary execution unit in EmbodiedAgents.
-Conceptually, each component is syntactic sugar over a ROS 2 Lifecycle Node, inheriting all its lifecycle behaviors while also offering additional abstraction to simplify development.
+They can represent anything that can be termed as functional behaviour.
+For example the ability to understand the process text.
+Components can be combined arbitrarily to create more complex systems such as multi-modal agents with perception-action loops.
+Conceptually, each component is a lot of syntactic sugar over a ROS2 Lifecycle Node, inheriting all its lifecycle behaviors while also offering allied functionality to manage inputs and outputs to simplify development.
 Components receive one or more ROS topics as inputs and produce outputs on designated topics.
 The specific types and formats of these topics depend on the component’s function.

 Note